ShayonX/CSCI-5828-Assignments/Homework1.md

 ### Question 5 : In lecture, software engineering's relationship to computer science was described by analogy by discussing the differences between a chemist (chemistry) and a chemical engineer (chemical engineering).
 Define software engineering and its relationship to computer science; make use of the chemist vs. chemical engineer analogy when answering this question.

 ### Answer:

+Professor Anderson when using the analogy between a chemist and chemical engineer explained that one develops the science and the other engineers and implements the science in real world products.
+For instance a team of chemists can develop a world class graphene battery that will last longer than a lithium ion battery.
+However, engineering a real world product from this concept that can be mass produced requires years and years of engineering effort.

+Similarly a computer scientist develops ideas and concepts that adheres to the laws of science, not necessarily something that can be used by the real world right away.
+A software engineer uses the concepts developed by the scientists to craft tools that can be used by the real world.
+This process of engineering differentiates what can be done in the laboratory to what is suitable and applicabe for the real world.
+Thus, as explained by Professor Anerson, "Software Engineering is the application of scientific principles (concieved by Computer Scientists) in the context of practical contraints."

 ### Question 6 : In lecture, we discussed the importance of the following concepts to software engineers: abstractions, conversations, specification, translation, and iteration.
 Define each of these concepts as they are related to software engineering and discuss their importance.